Strala Training Resources, Testimonials & Calendar

-Learning to move with ease in your body and life is a different kind of challenge than the push and struggle of ordinary physical effort.
-It’s also a much more rewarding one.
-It gives far greater physical and life ability.
+Moving with ease in your body and life gives you inexhaustible strength and tremendous ability.
 It also gives you you.
 From here, you get to support other people in finding their own way, and creating their own inspiring lives.

 Who is this for?